AlexD10S/decentralized-betting-platform/README.md

 Then compile
 truffle compile
-And migrate the contract on the Ropsten Test network: truffle migrate —-reset — network ropsten or truffle deploy --network ropsten
+And migrate the contract on the Ropsten Test network: truffle migrate —-reset —network ropsten or truffle deploy --network ropsten